RayBB/awesome-social-enterprise/README.md

 * [Muhammad Yunus](https://en.wikipedia.org/wiki/Muhammad_Yunus) - Nobel Prize winner, founder of Grameen Bank, considered father of social enterprise

 ### Twitter Accounts 🐦
 Not all of these accounts are specific to social enterprises but will help you get connected to the Twitter sphere of social impact folks.

+See a feed of all these accounts by following my "Social Enterprise News" Twitter list [here](https://twitter.com/i/lists/1256292945243918336).

 * [Ken Banks](https://twitter.com/kiwanja) - Founder of Kiwanja
 * [Tech Jobs for Good](https://twitter.com/techjobsforgood) - Posts about tech jobs with social impact